Maryamaqel/Bayan-Robot-/README.md

 # Bayan-Robot-
 Bayan is a robot developed by University of Prince Mugrin students.
-It is mainly programmed to host the guests by pouring coffee to them.
-She also has the function to count people showing in frame.
+It is mainly programmed to host the guests by pouring coffee to them by detecting hand landmarks.
+It also has the function to count number of people showing in frame.